bibblio/related-content-module/README.md

 #### `'userId'` _(optional)_
 Your own, unique id for the current site visitor.
 This allows us to apply recommendation personalization.
 Please do not provide any personally identifiable information for this field.

+#### `'queryStringParams'` _(optional)_
+Allows you to append additional query string params to the target url of recommended items.
+This is particularly useful for specifying analytics params such as _utm_source_.
+The value should be a JavaScript object.
+Each property will be added as a param to the url. e.g. `{ "utm_source" : "BibblioRCM", "utm_campaign" : "SiteFooter" }` would append `utm_source=BibblioRCM&utm_campaign=SiteFooter` to the url query string of all recommended items.

 #### `'styleClasses'` _(optional)_
 Allows you to customise the CSS styles applied to the related content module.
 An interactive configuration wizard is available in the Demos section of your Bibblio management console, which allows you to generate parameters for this option.
 If you plan to place the module on an area of your page that has a dark background color you can append 'bib--invert' to your parameters to be sure everything remains legible.
 If most of your content item images are portrait sized, consider appending 'bib--portrait' to your parameters so the images resize nicely in the tiles.
 Default is 'bib--box-6 bib--wide'.